 - Court documents, if applicable

-Most complaints will be handled in the order they were as received.
+Most complaints will be handled in the order they were received.
 Priority will be given to complaints where the situation appears to be life threatening or circumstances exist which might be hazardous to the public.
-Final determinations are based on facts, so we are unable to provide a timeframe for the length of the investigation.
-In general, the process is as follows:
+Final determinations are based on facts, so we are unable to provide a time frame for the length of the investigation.
+In general, the process is as follow:

 - An acknowledgement letter is sent to the Complainant upon receipt.

-- If a local code enforcing agency has jurisdiction, the complaint may be referred to that agency for review and action.
+- If a local code enforcing agency has jurisdiction, he complaint may be referred to that agency for review and action.

 - The Respondent will be notified of the allegations and a written response will be requested.